dmitri-tikhomirov/fallout-2-adjustments/readme.md

   - Disabled by default.
 Puts an optional level cap on the player to make the game harder.
 You will still accumulate experience as normal after reaching the cap, but you won't get another level.
 - Equipment restrictions.
   - Disabled by default.
 Puts optional restrictions on armor and weapons the player can use.
 For example, you can restrict all kinds of power armor for a "no power armor" playthrough.
+- Party members' skills do not replace the player's skills.
+  - Prevents a party member's barter skill replacing the player's barter skill.
+The unfixed mechanic in vanilla game made the barter skill largely irrelevant, allowing you to rely on companions instead of investing in your own skill.

 More explanations in `mods\fallout-2-adjustments.ini`.